[Last updated September 2022]

 Florida has a severe shortage of teachers, bus drivers, paraprofessionals and other support staff needed to provide all our students with the education they deserve and need.
 The coronavirus pandemic exacerbated the problem, but shortages were a pre-existing condition.
 Florida has long-standing difficulties with retaining and recruiting public school employees.

 The shortage plays out as hundreds of thousands of students without full-time, certified teachers in their classrooms; as districts without enough bus drivers to transport kids or enough paraprofessionals to support teachers and students.
 Florida’s children deserve qualified, caring teachers and education staff professionals who can meet their needs.
 They deserve strong public schools.

 The good news is, we can fix Florida’s shortage.
 Working together, we can keep great teachers and staff in our schools while creating a climate that encourages more talented candidates who love kids to enter education.
 FEA advocates several actions now and during the next legislative session, including providing fair, competitive pay for teachers and staff, reducing standardized testing, and allowing qualified teachers to earn multi-year contracts rather than be faced every year with a “pink slip.”

 Shortages by the numbers

 The Florida Education Association surveys K-12 educator vacancies each August and January, compiling the number of advertised vacancies listed on school district websites.

 By 2021, FEA was counting vacancies for both teachers and support staff.
-That August, on the eve of a new school year, there were nearly 9,000 vacancies for the two groups, breaking down as 4,961 teaching vacancies and 3,753 vacancies for staff.
+In August 2021, on the eve of a new school year, there were nearly 9,000 vacancies for the two groups, breaking down as 4,961 for teachers and 3,753 for support staff.

 Why schools can’t attract and keep enough teachers and staff

 There are several reasons for the shortages:

 - Pay, with Florida ranking in the bottom five nationally for teacher salaries and many of our education staff professionals earning poverty wages.

 - Lack of support.